 The twisting streets of Coconut Grove give you a taste of surf hipster, bohemian edge and high-style fashion.

-We didn’t have much time for shopping (or much inclination.
-I prefer to use Stitch Fix for my clothes styling and shopping now), I could not help but indulge in my secret guilty pleasure of the crystal shop.
+We didn’t have much time for shopping but I could not help but indulge in my secret guilty pleasure of the crystal shop.

 It’s been a while since the girl’s and I bought some crystals.
 On Main Highway just down from Greenstreet Cafe is Celestial Treasures.